 Later, I came to know that the old man was none other than my Guru’s Guru, Pdt.
 Aditya Narayan Jha from Banaras Gharana, a noted khayal singer and renowned Hindustani classical music teacher.
 He himself wished to teach me and my father got simply elated as Jha Ji Sir was infamous for insulting and refusing students for teaching music even without listening to them.
 But I was the most fortunate of them all for having learnt music from a great teacher like him for the next four years.

 Later, I had to bid adieu to classical music being entangled in the crude realities of life, like early marriage, study pressure, family, kids, responsibilities and what not!
-I couldn’t even discuss my trance experience during riyaz with my Gurus, reason, they being too effervescent (or rather say arrogant) and me, being too shy and introvert.
+I couldn’t even discuss my trance experience during riyaz with my Gurus, reason, their being too effervescent (or rather say arrogant) and me, being too shy and introvert.

 It’s been almost 32 years since that incident occurred, my tanpura and harmonium have been left like skeletons (eaten away by mice) in the store room of my maiden home.
 I am no longer a practicing classical singer (I feel myself ‘besuri ’ if I try to), but music still resides in my soul.
-I hum Bollywood numbers, am addicted towards old classics, sing songs of Lata, Aasha, Mubarak Begum, Anuradha Paudwal and almost all female singers.
+I hum Bollywood numbers, am addicted towards old classics, sing songs of Lata, Asha, Mubarak Begum, Anuradha Paudwal and almost all female singers.

 I even try hard to touch Shreya Ghoshal’s effortless high notes and harder to meet my daughter’s high pitch falsettos.
 But, I was, am and will always be a music lover.
 Music, for me, is proved to be a silk route from Moksha to mania.
 Old classic movie songs make me weak and give me goose-bumps even in my late 40’s.
 Today, music is an irresistible temptation for me and I still sing my heart out despite losing my pakad on sur.